ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 The value-changing plugin, however, will reset that value back to `1`.
 So in practice, the configuration has not been changed.
 Plugins relying on change tracking plugins (e.g. notification plugins) will however think that it has.

-### Observed problems with adding and removing metadata

-This is a bit of a mixture between changing key names and changing values.

 ## Constraints